sohailsomani/soso-state/README.md

 ## Main Features

+* Centralized:
-* Single source of truth for entire application state
+** Single source of truth for entire application state ** Easily implement undo/redo/persistence
+* Flexible:
-* Subscribe to changes in any subset of the application state you are interested in without loss of generality
+** Subscribe to changes in any subset of the application state you are interested in
-* Optimized for dev time, with a trapdoor to make things super efficient if needed
+* Efficient
-* Zero copying except for...
+** Zero copying except for snapshot/restore functionality
-* ...Snapshot/restore functionality built in for time travel debugging
-* Sensible default behaviour
+* Predictable:
-* Judicious use of Python typing to catch errors as early as possible
+** Consistent state => predictable application

 ## Quickstart